Kobe Bryant: The life story you may not know

 Bryant and his wife Vanessa welcomed their first child, a daughter named Natalia, on Jan.
 19, 2003.
-He’s a certified #GirlDad with four daughters, later adding Gianna (“Gigi”), Bianka, and Capri to the family in 2006, 2016, and 2019, respectively.
+They later added Gianna ("Gigi"), Bianka, and Capri to the family in 2006, 2016, and 2019, respectively.
 Natalia became a high school volleyball player while Gianna took after her father and played basketball.

 2003: The birth of Black Mamba

 Every Kobe fan knows his alter ego is "Black Mamba."
 But, the moniker's roots have a deep emotional and intellectual significance in Bryant's life.
 He explains in "Kobe Bryant's Muse" that in 2003 he was being heavily ridiculed by the crowd and felt like his life was spiraling out of control.
 So, he created the Black Mamba to detach from that reality.

 "Kobe has to deal with these issues, all the personal challenges.
 The Black Mamba steps on the court and does what he does...I'm destroying everybody that stepped on the court," he explained.

 Brand endorsements and top athletes go together like peanut butter and jelly.
 And, Bryant's face and name are certainly recognizable and bankable.
 His lucrative professional partnership with Nike began back in 2003 and he released over a dozen signature shoes with the company.
 Kobe Bryant's estate and Vanessa Bryant made headlines in April 2021 with a decision to not renew the contract.